 "Monroe was hated so much because of his activity with the blacks.
 He would spend his weekend on Beale Street and promoting wrestling and hanging out at the black bars and restaurants.
 They absolutely idolized him and thought he was some kind of hero.
 I really don’t know how else to explain it.
 I know that he always felt that they didn’t get a fair shake in life, and he wanted to make things better for them."
 She adds, "I used to tell him, ‘You were cool before it was cool.’
 Daddy was comfortable around everyone."

-Monroe’s point in all this was equality, and he was using his craft to promote social change.
+Monroe’s point in all this was equality, and he used his craft to promote social change.
 But the bottom line in wrestling is money, and money is colorblind.
-It was their livelihood and that the only color that should matter was green (as in money) and not what skin color the paying customers happened to have.
+It was their livelihood and that the only color that should matter was green (as in money) and not what skin color the paying customers happened to be born with.

 Turning away, paying customers to him was morally wrong and financially senseless.
 According to famed wrestling manager Jimmy "Mouth of the South" Hart, Monroe would go to a promoter and say, "We work for a percentage of the house, so doesn’t it make sense to get everyone’s money?"
 Eventually, other sporting events followed suit and also desegregated.

 "Sputnik Monroe was a force.
 He was a guy who made a difference.
 There just was never anyone exactly like him.
-There’s the Jerry Lawlers, the Jackie Fargos, the Ric Flairs, and all these guys who are great in their own right, but Monroe was an absolute one-of-a-kind-character." – Lance Russell, the voice of Memphis wrestling for half a century.
+There’s the Jerry Lawlers, the Jackie Fargos, the Ric Flairs, and all these guys who are great in their own right, but Monroe was an absolute one-of-a-kind-character." – Lance Russell, the voice of Memphis wrestling for almost 40 years.

 Sputnik Monroe Becomes a Monster Draw

-John Dougherty (Johnny Dark) was a retired disc jockey and media personality who used to run Monroe’s original fan club in Memphis and would associate with him, along with Jerry Phillips, son of Sun Records founder Sam Phillips (former producer of Elvis Presley).
+John Dougherty (Johnny Dark) was a retired disc jockey and media personality who used to run Monroe’s original fan club in Memphis and associated with him, along with Jerry Phillips, son of Sun Records founder Sam Phillips (former producer of Elvis Presley).

 He also remembers the first time he saw a tear in Monroe’s eyes.
 "I remember one time Sputnik was wrassling in Louisville, and this little black lady came up to him with tears in her eyes and said, ‘You don’t remember me, you never met me, but I used to live in Memphis when they made us sit upstairs in those buzzard seats.
 You’re the one that got them to change that.’"